Pioneer/Premier Aces

 Larry

-Carolan: Larry now lives in Kells, Co Meath and is
+Carolan - RIP: Larry was living Kells, Co Meath and

 a song which commemorated the ancient history of a place